-This will include written memos submitted prior to our discussion of articles and cases.
+This part will include short memos about the articles.
 I will also periodically collect information on your participation.
 This may include your participation in group activities as well as short in-class writing assignments etc.

 Participation will count for 18% of your grade.
 The grade will be calculated according to the number of points you accumulate over the course of the semester.
 There is a maximum of 18 points.
 There is ample opportunity to receive the full 18 points, even if you have to miss a class.
 If you come to class regularly and you read the material ahead of time, it should not be difficult for you to earn the maximum 18 points.